CosmWasm/sylvia-book/src/basics/execute.md

 }
 ```

 Nothing new here.
-We have the same `deps`, `env` and `info` variables in signature as in case of
+We have the same `deps`, `env`, and `info` variables in the signature as in the
-`instantiate`.
-Our message is `ContractExecMsg` similiar to `ContractQueryMsg` in case of `query`.
+case of `instantiate`.
+Our message is `ContractExecMsg` similar to `ContractQueryMsg` in case of the
-Body of the function is simple dispatch called on `msg` variable.
-We also updated instantiate to
+`query`.
+The body of the function is simply a `dispatch` call on the `msg`.
+We also updated
-return `ContractError`.
+instantiate to return `ContractError`.

 ## Unit testing

-Now let's add simple unit test for execute message.
+Now let's add a simple unit test for `execute` message.

 ```rust,noplayground
 #use crate::error::ContractError;